-- All luminaires have been positioned to coordinate with other installers (such as air conditioning contractors, installers of girders and plasterers). - All luminaries are in the correct position and in the correct orientation. - All luminaries are clean and undamaged with the correct lamps fitted (i.e. manufacturer, rating, phosphor and electrical type). - All channel dials and function switches (as appropriate) have been set to the specified settings. - All sensor levels have been set to the specified levels. - All components are uniquely and clearly labelled. - The alignment of all luminaries has been adjusted to avoid glare and unwanted over-spill. - All cover plates have been fitted and electrical segregation is complete. - All safety chains, safety cords and filter holders etc. on luminaries have been securely mounted; associated control gear have been fixed securely on lighting trusses, booms, barrels and bars, or placed in a secure position.
+- All luminaires have been positioned to coordinate with other installers (such as air conditioning contractors, installers of girders and plasterers). - All luminaries are in the correct position and in the correct orientation. - All luminaries are clean and undamaged with the correct lamps fitted (i.e. manufacturer, rating, phosphor and electrical type). - All channel dials and function switches (as appropriate) have been set to the specified settings. - All sensor levels have been set to the specified levels. - All components are uniquely and clearly labelled. - The alignment of all luminaries has been adjusted to avoid glare and unwanted over-spill. - All cover plates have been fitted and electrical segregation is complete.

+- All raise and lower gear has been checked. - All safety chains, safety cords and filter holders etc. on luminaries have been securely mounted; associated control gear have been fixed securely on lighting trusses, booms, barrels and bars, or placed in a secure position.